ClickCease

 The insurance company should take into account the size of the dog, the age of the dog, and if there is any history of aggression.

 Insurance companies consider more factors when evaluating a dog owner’s risk.
-The dog’s size is an important factor because it can signify how much damage a dog might do if it attacks someone.
+The dog’s size is an important factor because it can indicate how much damage a dog might do if it attacks someone.
 It also depends on the breed and its tendency for aggression.

 Insurance companies have been banning certain dog breeds from their policies because they are more likely to bite and be aggressive.
 These breeds include pit bulls, German shepherds, rottweilers, and Dobermans.